Madhuu06/XML-Differencer/README.md

-<h1>🔍 XML Difference Checker – Instantly Spot Differences in XML Files</h1>
+<h1>🔍 XML Differencer – Instantly Spot Differences in XML Files</h1>
 Tired of manually scanning XML files to find what changed?
 XML Difference Checker is your go-to tool for fast, clear, and accurate comparisons.
 Built for developers, testers, DevOps, and data engineers, it highlights every difference — from missing tags to attribute mismatches — so you can spend less time debugging and more time building.